TrellixVulnTeam/RedPlag_IZD3/terminal/README.md

 ### Usage :

-First make redplagcli executable by using the command "chmod a+x redplagcli"
+First make redplagcli executable by using the command `chmod a+x redplagcli`

 + Login: